Home > Visit > Points of Interest > Apiaries

 An apiary, also known as a "bee yard", is a location where beehives of honeybees are kept.
 The base of the word comes from the Latin word "apis" meaning "bee", leading to "apiarium" or "beehouse" and eventually "apiary."

 We chose to develop our apiaries to fortify the pollination of our crops and plants throughout the gardens, and also to use some of the generated excess honey in our recipes, of course!
-As of November 2023, we currently have three beehives in our Tree Nursery Apiary, as well as one Observation Hive, encased in glass for educational use with students, in our Bee Shed Apiary.
+Each year, we maintain multiple hives in our Tree Nursery Apiary, located a few hundred yards away from the main botanical gardens.
+We also tend to one colony in an Observation Hive, where a colony is encased in a glass-sided box to be used for education with visiting students, located in our Bee Shed Apiary.